Important Educational Disclaimer

 Roth IRA: Pay Taxes Now, Tax-Free Forever

-When that $7,000 grows to $50,000 over 30 years in a Roth IRA, you can withdraw the entire $50,000 in retirement without owing a single penny in federal income tax.
-You keep all $50,000—a $12,000 advantage over the Traditional IRA in this scenario.
+When that $7,500 grows to roughly $50,000 over 30 years in a Roth IRA, you can withdraw the lot in retirement without owing a cent in federal income tax.
+You keep the full $50,000, which is a $12,000 swing on this single contribution alone compared with the Traditional account.

-The Roth Advantage in Numbers
+The Roth advantage, in numbers

-A 30-year-old contributing $7,000 annually for 35 years at 8% returns accumulates:
+A 30-year-old contributing $7,500 a year for 35 years at 8% returns ends up with:

 Which IRA Type Saves You More?